bienflorencia/personal-site/content/event/RDA_2023_Gothenburg/index.md

 The [20th Plenary of the Research Data Alliance (RDA)](https://rd-alliance.org/plenaries/rda-20th-plenary-meeting-gothenburg-hybrid) and the 10th anniversary of RDA took place from 21-23 March 2023.

-### Meeting objectives:

-We will run an informative and interactive session, aimed at discussing how to best shape recommendations for a fair academic recognition of open science activities.
-The discussion will be based on the results of a survey conducted by a sub-group of the RDA-SHARC IG.
-The objectives will be:

-- To give you an overview of the guidance / recommendations.
-- To help improve the guidance with useful examples of ongoing initiatives/policies/tools (list of resources).
-- To get your ideas on how to build a user-friendly guidance for academics (at the individual level).
-- To get some feedback on how to reach out actively the various actors needed in the rewarding system.
+### Summary of the session

+The session ['Towards implementable recommendations: taking advantage of the SHARC open science survey'](https://www.rd-alliance.org/plenaries/rda-20th-plenary-meeting-gothenburg-hybrid/towards-implementable-recommendations-taking-0) was an interactive discussion focused on a first draft of recognition guidance and recommendations towards various stakeholders proposed by the SHARC IG.
+Discussion and feedback from the audience helped identify some gaps, provided useful examples of ongoing initiatives/policies in the academic rewarding system, and some ideas on how to reach out actively the various actors needed.

-### Agenda:
+### Key outcomes

-- Introduction to the RDA-SHARC group
-- Guidance for researchers
-- Recommendations to:
-  - Research institutions
-  - Funders
-  - Publishers
-  - Government policy makers
-  For each part:
-  - Presentation of key elements of guidance
-  - Questions-mediated discussion
-- Wrap-up
+  - Audience confirmed that rewarding schemes for OS activities, esp. data sharing, is needed.
+  - Rewarding pathways are not well known and guidance would help.
+  - Need to create recommendations as a global picture including all stakeholders, not separately.

 ### Presenters
 Hanna Shmagun, KISTI, Korea del Sur; Florencia Grattarola, Biodiversidata, Uruguay; Christopher Erdmann, M.J.
 Fox Foundation, USA; Anne Cambon-Thomsen, Mogens Thomsen, Laurence Mabile, University of Toulouse III, Francia.